DarrenZZhang/ECCV18_IMC_GRMF/README.md

-This is a simple reimplementation matlab code for our paper Incomplete Multi-view Clustering via Graph Regularized Matrix Factorization,
+This is a simple reimplementation matlab code for our paper

+Incomplete Multi-view Clustering via Graph Regularized Matrix Factorization,

+Published in European Conference on Computer Vision Workshop on CEFRL in Computer Vision, 2018.

-The code is written by Jie Wen, if you have any problems, please don't hesitate to contact me via: wenjie@hrbeu.edu.cn
+if you have any problems, please don't hesitate to contact Jie Wen via: wenjie@hrbeu.edu.cn

 Platform: matlab2015a